Chao-Xi/jxazurebook/docs/chap5/dp900_qa.md

 * Platform as a service (PaS) database offerings in Azure provide administrators with the ability to control and update the operating system version.      **(No)**
 * All platform as a service (PaaS) database offerings in Azure can be paused to reduce costs.    **(No)**

 24 What are two uses of data visualization?
-Each correct answer presents a complete SQLution.
+Each correct answer presents a complete solution.
 NOTE: Each correct selection is worth one point.

 * **A. Represent trends and patterns over time (V)**
 * B. Implement machine learning to predict future values